laryssa-ramos/laryssa-ramos/README.md

 <!-- Presentation -->
 <p>
-  Hi 👋, I'm Laryssa!
+  Hi, I'm Laryssa!
 A passionate Web Developer student from Brazil.

-  - 🔭 I am looking for my first job opportunity.
+I am looking for my first job opportunity.
 </p>

 <!-- Dropdown -->
 <details>
-  <summary>👨‍💻 More about me</summary>
+  <summary>More about me</summary>

-  - 💬 I am 25 years old, currently living in Brazil.
+  - I am 25 years old, currently living in Brazil.
 I have have experience with JavaScript, Angular, Java, HTML e CSS.

-  - ⚡ I enjoy reading good books, listening to music, as well as playing the guitar, piano, and ukulele :)
+  - I enjoy reading good books, listening to music, as well as playing the guitar, piano, and ukulele :)
 </details>

 <!-- Links -->